gene-git/blog/file-locking/README.rst

 work the caller must provide the sizes (coded with letters as per the python struct module) of each element being packed.

-The python 3.12 docs have examples, while I dont know which system they are for, they are not correct for X86_64.
+The python 3.12 docs have examples [3]_, and while they may well work for a Sun workstation or similar, if you have one, the struct element sizes dont seem correct for X86_64.

-I provide a little C-program to print out the correct byte sizes which you can then map to the python struct letter codes [3]_
+I provide a little C-program to print out the correct byte sizes which you can then map to the python struct letter codes [4]_

 This approach is brittle - its one thing when you are coding with your own C structures, its another entirely when using system ones - these sizes should